-My way of styling is to first take everything off.
-(Dust while you've got the perfect opportunity.)
+My way of styling bookshelves is to first take everything off and dust the shelves before I begin.
 And then I put one thing on one shelf at a time.

 I stand back and look.
 And then I add and stand back and look some more.
 Until the look is pleasing.
-If it seems a bit cluttered, I start deleting.
+If it seems a bit cluttered, I start editing and deleting.

 Obviously I like color.
-But since the back is turquoise, I wanted to highlight that with lots of white and lighter colors.
-I like to add things from now and things from the past.
+Since the back of this hutch is turquoise, I wanted to highlight that with lots of white and lighter colors.

 My collection of white pitchers goes well here.
 With a few other colors of pitchers thrown in for variety.